Information For Students

 - Planning (September to December)

-Mentors are instructors in the course Working with Business and Industry, a mandatory general education course.
-Student bid on projects of interest and teams are formed.
+Mentors are instructors in the course working with business and industry, a mandatory general education course.
+Students bid on projects of interest and teams are formed.
 Mentors guide student teams with planning activities.

 - Executing (January to April)